ilios/ilios/docs/update.md

 ### Upgrading to Ilios 3.123.0

-The `ILIOS_SEARCH_HOSTS` has been renamed `ILIOS_SEARCH_HOSTS` and will no longer accept a semi-colon seeperated list of hosts.
+The `ILIOS_SEARCH_HOSTS` has been renamed to `ILIOS_SEARCH_HOST` and will no longer accept a semi-colon seeperated list of hosts.
 Replace this is your configuration with a single host if you have search and indexing enabled.

 ### Upgrading to Ilios 3.105.0